 You fight.
 A lot.

-Arguing is a normal part of relationships.
+Disagreements are a normal part of relationships.
 Everyone has disagreements.
 But when it becomes a habit and it becomes an every day thing…that’s not normal.
 Can you imagine spending the rest of your life like that?
 Stuck in an infinite cycle of fighting and making up?
 No one should have to endure that emotional pain.
 Know that it doesn’t have to be your normal.

 You’re constantly defending your relationship.